lokijota/huggingfacenlpcourse/chapter01/notes.md

 - «An example of a task is predicting the next word in a sentence having read the n previous words.
 This is called *causal language modeling* because the output depends on the past and present inputs, but not the future ones.
 Another example is *masked language modeling*, in which the model predicts a masked word in the sentence.»

 - **"Pretraining"** = training a model from scratch, from randomly initialized weights.
 Requires a lot of data and compute. «**Fine-tuning**, on the other hand, is training done after a model has been pretrained.
 To perform fine-tuning, you first acquire a pretrained language model, then perform additional training with a dataset specific to your task.»

+## Transformer notes from From wikipedia - https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)

+- Replaced RNN's such as LTSM's, and are much more paralelisable.

+### Input

+The input text is parsed into tokens by a byte pair encoding tokenizer, and each token is converted via a word embedding into a vector.
+Then, positional information of the token is added to the word embedding.

+*(Nota: como é este embedding calculado? isto deve ser tipo word2vec, ou seja, um embedding pré-treinado, certo?)*

+### Encoder/decoder architecture

+Like earlier seq2seq models, the original Transformer model used an encoder/decoder architecture.
+The encoder consists of encoding layers that process the input iteratively one layer after another, while the decoder consists of decoding layers that do the same thing to the encoder's output.

+The function of each encoder layer is to generate encodings that contain information about which parts of the inputs are relevant to each other.
+It passes its encodings to the next encoder layer as inputs.
+Each decoder layer does the opposite, taking all the encodings and using their incorporated contextual information to generate an output sequence.
+To achieve this, each encoder and decoder layer makes use of an attention mechanism.

+For each part of the input, attention weighs the relevance of every other part and draws from them to produce the output.
+Each decoder layer has an additional attention mechanism that draws information from the outputs of previous decoders, before the decoder layer draws information from the encodings.

+Both the encoder and decoder layers have a feed-forward neural network for additional processing of the outputs and contain residual connections and layer normalization steps.

 ## Transformers General Architecture